mellyonz/Puzzle-Game/README.md

 =======
 ## Methodology 1
 # Unity Hub
 This is a tool used to develop the unity game.
 The most obvious change compared to other IDE is its focus on a scene and not any form of code.
-Most IDE have some drop and drag feature but it normally isnft the primary way you implement things in the IDE and only works for some languages.
+Most IDE have some drop and drag feature but it normally isn't the primary way you implement things in the IDE and only works for some languages.
-In unity itfs in reverse the drop and drag UI if the primary feature and the scripts or code are the addition.
+In unity it's in reverse the drop and drag UI if the primary feature and the scripts or code are the addition.
 With this knowledge I will need to sift through the UI elements and turn them into code.
 The UI elements are inherently hard coded and not dynamic but if I can generate UI element with code, I can break this inbuilt cycle.

 # Working with Unity
 The Scene and code division adds a very interesting problem especially for a puzzle game that needs dynamic generation.
 That problem is I donft need the scene at all, the only potential us is for something like backgrounds or UI.
 The ability to create a dynamic puzzle requires the creation of the scenes assets that can be scaled.
 For future note a 2d game assets would instead be duplicated many times.
 Another way to look at this is each scene asset is a separate view interface.
 They can instance once created and manipulated; this is how normal Unity development works but on a much smaller scale.
-Pushed to the extreme one asset could serve the entire programfs needs, like letfs say like moving grass.
+Pushed to the extreme one asset could serve the entire programfs needs, like let's say like moving grass.
 (Unity, 2019)